jonattan-infante/rfc-user-platzily/README.md

 ## Design Detail

-User service is limited by a domain that includes the ** user ** and ** campaigns ** entities, as well as the use cases that these entities may have with external services such as the creation of links by a user and the possibility of associating a link to an already created campaign.
+User service is limited by a domain that includes the **user** and **campaigns** entities, as well as the use cases that these entities may have with external services such as the creation of links by a user and the possibility of associating a link to an already created campaign.

-				Layer 1 diagram of the C4 Model
+				Diagram Domain
 ![Diagrama de Dominio](https://res.cloudinary.com/dahid6yzj/image/upload/v1623981385/platzily/diagrama1.jpg)

 The user architecture in a global vision will be composed of a Single Page App that will be in charge of delivering the necessary UI for the user to access the registration and login flow to later redirect it to their management dashboard.

 The functionalities for the Single Page App will be supported by an API that will store and consult the information about the users from a database of the user service environment.
-However, to create links and associate them with a campaign, external services such as ** Statistics **, ** Core ** and ** Link ** will be used.
+However, to create links and associate them with a campaign, external services such as **Statistics**, **Core** and **Link** will be used.

 				Layer 2 diagram of the C4 Model
 ![enter image description here](https://res.cloudinary.com/dahid6yzj/image/upload/v1624064175/platzily/c2.png)